thingsboard/thingsboard.github.io/docs/pe/user-guide/calculated-fields/index.md

 create-new-calculated-field:
     0:
         image: /images/user-guide/calculated-fields/create-new-calculated-field-1-pe.png
         title: 'To create a calculated field, select to the Entity or Profile where the calculated field should be applied.
 In the entity details window, navigate to the "Calculated fields" tab.
-Click the "plus" icon button and select "Create new calculated field" from the dropdown menu.'
+Click the "plus" icon button and select "Create new calculated field" from the dropdown menu.<br>The calculated field configuration window will open — let&#39;s proceed with the setup.'
-    1:
-        image: /images/user-guide/calculated-fields/create-new-calculated-field-2-pe.png
-        title: 'The calculated field configuration window will open — let&#39;s proceed with the setup.'

 calculated-field-general:
     0:
         image: /images/user-guide/calculated-fields/calculated-field-general-1-pe.png
-        title: 'Enter a title for the calculated field, and select the calculation type: Simple or Script.'
+        title: 'Enter a <b>descriptive name</b> for the calculated field, select the entity or entity profile to which the calculated field will be applied, and choose calculated field <b>type</b>.'

 argument-name:
     0: